Riverbed results miss estimates as customers cut spending

 Sequestration is a series of automatic spending cuts that came into effect in March after Congress failed to find an alternative budget plan.

-A wide array of companies ranging from U.S.-based Delta Air Lines Inc (DAL.N) and US Airways Group LCC.N to Britain's Smiths Group Plc (SMIN.L) have warned of lower revenue due to government spending cuts in the United States.
+A wide array of companies ranging from U.S.-based Delta Air Lines Inc and US Airways Group to Britain's Smiths Group Plc have warned of lower revenue due to government spending cuts in the United States.

 Riverbed expects federal spending to be muted through the first half of the year.